After You Apply at Publix

 - Be sure to obtain information on whom to contact should you have further questions.

-Remember, your application will remain active for 30 days.
-After that, you can update your application by completing the necessary steps.
+Remember, your application will remain active for 30 days and you can update it online.

 Once you apply for a Corporate, IT, Distribution, or Manufacturing position, you’ll receive a confirmation email, and a second email letting you know whether you meet initial required qualifications.
 Some candidates will receive an email inviting them to take an online clerical test.
 This email will include a test key that must be used within 48 hours if the candidate is to be further considered.